-I believe that we are lead towards life and living when we allow ourselves to be still, and sit in the "nothingness" where grief lives.
-I have begun to realize that visiting this empty place is necessary.
-It is here that we find the answers we seek when our hearts are shattered.
+I believe that we are lead back towards life and living when we allow ourselves to be still, and sit in the "nothingness" where grief lives.
+Visiting this empty place is difficult, but it is necessary.
 This quiet place holds the blueprints of our new, changed life.
-This is where our Soul speaks to us.

 I know you are scared to go to the edge of this place; admittedly, I am too.
 But, we have to take a leap of faith.
 With time, I am gathering momentum, and I am going to leap and build my wings on the way down.

 It has been almost two years since Mike died and I realize that what I fear most about the future is not the risks and uncertainty.
 What I am afraid of is letting the opportunities for change pass me by.
 I am scared that I will settle into an ordinary life when I want an extraordinary life.

 I am worried that I will play small, when my potential is big.
 As I write to you each week I am challenging us both not to shrink.
 I am keeping us accountable.
 I do not want either of us to fall back into an easy comfortableness when we can leap forward, towards a bold life.
 I want you to manifest the best in yourself.
 Go, create a beautiful life for yourself.
 We can not let life pass us by.

 From the Ledge with Wings in Hand,